Norske Skog Skogn: Planning

 In the period following the Second World War the wood industry in Trøndelag was outdated and had limited capacity.
 Forest-owners were forced to sell large portions of their lumber to industries in Eastern Norway.
 The long distances and hence transport costs cut into the prices, giving the forest-owners reduced revenue.
 At the time the forest industry was until 1957 organized through a price regulation mechanism, with maximum prices for lumber set by the government.
 Prices were set through negotiations between forest owner associations, organized by drainage system, and the industry.

 The initiative for establishing a major industry for lumber Nordenfjells was therefore both based on the desire for proximity as well as the desire for the forest owners themselves to own the mill.
 Plans were therefore gradually articulated within the Norwegian Forest Owners Association and its chapters.
 Various proposals were made, including expanding Folla Bruk, or building new mills either in Namdalen or Helgeland.
-Formal talks were initiated at a meeting held between the regional forest owners associations on 14 June 1958, initially discussing the possibilities of establishing a mill in Stjørdal.
+Formal talks were initiated at a meeting held between the regional forest owners associations on 14 June 1958, initially discussing the possibilities of establishing a mill in Stjørdal Municipality.
 Central in the initiative was Ivar Aavatsmark and Anders B. Werp.
 This led to the establishment of the Forest Owners Industrial Committee Nordenfjelds on 8 December.
 An important preliminary work was the calculation that Central Norway had a chronic overproduction of 300000 m3 of lumber annually, which needed to be allocated to new industry.